Calabasas, California: Public services

 Calabasas funds its own public transportation in the form of a shuttle and trolley service.
 It augments the service provided by the Los Angeles County Metropolitan Transportation Authority and funds its own municipal library (as opposed to participating in the Los Angeles County library system), runs the Calabasas Tennis and Swim Center, Creekside Klubhouse, public parks, and has a protected and maintained historical district called "Old Town Calabasas".

 Calabasas has two branches of the United States Postal Service, located in Suite 10 at 4774 Park Granada and at the Malibu Shell Post Office at 4807 Las Virgenes Road.

-The City of Calabasas contracts with the County of Los Angeles to provide emergency services.:
+The City of Calabasas contracts with the County of Los Angeles to provide emergency services.

 The Los Angeles County Sheriff's Department operates the Malibu/Lost Hills Station at 27050 Agoura Road in Calabasas.

 The Los Angeles County Fire Department provides medical and fire suppression services to Calabasas.
 LACFD operates two stations in the City of Calabasas located at 5215 Las Virgines Road, and 24130 Calabasas Road.

 In popular culture

 Calabasas Park Golf Club sits where Warner Bros.
 Ranch was located.
 Films shot there include Showboat (1951), High Noon (1952), Calamity Jane (1953), Stalag 17 (1953), and Carousel (1956).

 On January 26, 2020, a helicopter crash in Calabasas claimed the lives of nine people, including Los Angeles Lakers basketball player Kobe Bryant and his 13-year-old daughter Gianna Bryant.

-Author Lee Goldberg's novel Lost Hills, the first in a series of books about Detective Eve Ronin, the youngest homicide detective in the history of the Los Angeles County Sheriff's Department, is set in Calabasas.
-The novel debuted in January 2020 and was followed by Bone Canyon (January 2021), Gated Prey (October 2021), and Movieland (June 2022), also set in Calabasas.
+New York Times bestselling author Lee Goldberg lives in Calabasas, and his 2020 novel Lost Hills, the first in a series of books about Detective Eve Ronin, the youngest homicide detective in the history of the Los Angeles County Sheriff's Department, is set there.
+The novel was followed by Bone Canyon, Gated Prey, and Movieland, Dream Town, Fallen Star (a finalist for the Sue Grafton Award from the Mystery Writers of America and loosely inspired by the Kobe Bryant helicopter crash) and Split Screen (coming October 2026).
+The series is set in and around Calabasas and is currently being developed as a TV series.
+His three Sharpe & Walker novels -- Malibu Burning, Ashes Never Lie and Hidden in Smoke—are about a team of LASD arson investigators and also take place in Calabasas.

 In addition, the family of Kate O'Hare, the heroine of the five New York Times bestselling "Fox & O'Hare" thrillers that Goldberg co-wrote with Janet Evanovich, lives in Calabasas.

 The titular character of the TV show Ray Donovan lives in Calabasas with his wife and two children.